Gastroesophageal reflux - discharge

 - Avoid late night snacks.

-- DO NOT lie down right after you eat.
-Remain upright for 3 to 4 hours before you go to bed.
+- Do not lie down right after you eat.
+Remain upright for 3 to 4 hours after your last meal before you go to bed.

 - Raise your bed 4 to 6 inches (10 to 15 centimeters) at the head of your bed, using blocks.
 You can also use a wedge support that raises the top half of your body when you are in bed.
 (Extra pillows that raise only your head may not help.)